conventional-changelog/releaser-tools/packages/conventional-gitlab-releaser/README.md

 You can supply your auth token by a flag `-t` or `--token`.
 You can also set up an environment variable `CONVENTIONAL_GITHUB_RELEASER_TOKEN` to avoid typing your token every time.

+Note: If all results error, it will print the error messages to stderr and exit with code `1`.

 ## Regenerate all the releases